Mepivacaine

 Mepivacaine /mɛˈpɪvəkeɪn/ is a local anesthetic of the amide type.
-Mepivacaine has a reasonably rapid onset (more rapid than that of procaine) and medium duration of action (shorter than that of procaine) and is marketed under various trade names including Carbocaine and Polocaine.
+Mepivacaine has a reasonably rapid onset (less rapid than that of procaine) and medium duration of action (longer than that of procaine) and is marketed under various trade names including Carbocaine and Polocaine.

 Mepivacaine became available in the United States in the 1960s.

 Mepivacaine is used in any infiltration and local anesthesia.